 What we found confirmed that the industry has a long way to go before a consumer can buy CBD online and feel comfortable about the value they are getting.

 Mislabeled products cost consumers in a few ways.
-First, CBD products are not cheap.
+First, CBD oil products are not cheap.
 If you buy a certain amount of CBD, you should get what you pay for.
-Second, if you are trying to self-treat an ailment with CBD, you want to be able to control your dose.
+Second, if you are trying to self-treat an ailment with CBD, you want to know the right CBD oil dosage for you.
 Lastly, poorly made or mislabeled products cost good brands who are intent on doing things right.
 Bad products hurt the reputation of an industry that has the potential to do real good.

 When we looked at cannabinoid content, or the amount of CBD per milligram of product, and compared test results to the labeled CBD content, lab tests found the majority of products contained less CBD than advertised.

 Products that were off label by 20% or more were considered mislabeled.

 Vapes are popular because they offer quick relief.
 Studies have also shown CBD vapes may help people quit smoking cigarettes.